Doctor of Philosophy in Cinema and Media Studies (PhD)

 Frackman, Kyle (German studies, gender studies, sexuality studies, literature, film, East Germany, Scandinavia, affect, media)

-Iurascu, Ilinca ( German literature, media theory, cultural studies, film studies, critical theory, visual studies, media archeology)
+Iurascu, Ilinca (Arts and Technologies, Artistic and Literary Theories, Media and Society, Arts and Cultural Traditions, Theories and Philosophies, German literature, media theory, cultural studies, film studies, critical theory, visual studies, media archeology)

 Johnston, Kirsty (Dramatic literature and theatre history with particular interest in disability arts and intersections between health, disability and performance )